JeffGiroux/f5_terraform/GCP/Infrastructure-only/README.md

 ## Prerequisites

-- This deployment will be using the Terraform Google provider to build out all the neccessary Google objects.
+- This template requires a service account to deploy with the Terraform Google provider and build out all the neccessary Google objects
-  - ***Note***: You MUST have "Editor" on the service account in order to create resources in your project with Terraform.
-See the [Terraform Google Provider "Adding Credentials"](https://www.terraform.io/docs/providers/google/guides/getting_started.html#adding-credentials) for details.
+  - ***Note***: See the [Terraform Google Provider "Adding Credentials"](https://www.terraform.io/docs/providers/google/guides/getting_started.html#adding-credentials) for details.
 Also, review the [available Google GCP permission scopes](https://cloud.google.com/sdk/gcloud/reference/alpha/compute/instances/set-scopes#--scopes) too.
+  - Permissions will depend on the objects you are creating
+  - My Terraform deployments use a service account with the following persmissions:
+    - "Editor"
+    - "Compute Admin"
+    - "Pub/Sub Admin"
+    - "Secret Manager Secret Accessor"
+    - "API Keys Admin"
+    - "Storage Admin"
+  - ***Note***: Some of the permissions I listed above may or may not apply to this particular repo folder.
+For example, performing autoscale will require Pub/Sub permissions.
+However, deploying a standalone BIG-IP does not require such access.
+Therefore, [practice least privilege](https://cloud.google.com/iam/docs/understanding-service-accounts#granting_minimum) on your accounts when possible.

 ## Important Configuration Notes